directus-labs/guest-authoring/using-directus-as-a-baby-health-tracker/index.md

     "battery_level": "{{$last.bat}}"
 }
 ```

-From here, we have all the basic data saved within Directus, if the Flow runs without any issues, don't forget to turn off the logging of the flow and maybe also the logging for the data collection to reduce the amount of overhead data within the Flow log and activity table for the collection.
 ## Reporting
 ### Insights
 As the Insights module is built in Directus, you can create any report with the data just as you need it.
 In our case, we've created the following dashboard: